Tapes: Specialized Adhesives

 Adhesive Transfer Tapes

-Adhesive Transfer Tapes, also called unsupported tapes or free film tapes, are pressure-sensitive adhesives pre-applied to siliconized paper or film release liner.
-Adhesive Transfer Tapes are used for a variety of bonding, mounting, splicing, laminating, and closure applications in a wide range of industries.
+Adhesive transfer tapes, also called unsupported tapes or free film tapes, are pressure-sensitive adhesives pre-applied to siliconized paper or film release liner.
+Adhesive transfer tapes are used for a variety of bonding, mounting, splicing, laminating, and closure applications in a wide range of industries.
 Adhesive transfer tapes are conformable, flexible, stick quickly, and demonstrate good adhesive wet out, shear strength, and holding power at elevated temperatures.

 Single-Sided Adhesive Tape